Olympics: Bill Gates Links up With Tokyo 2020 to Tackle Development Goals

 "Countries like Japan will need to continue to invest generously, actually even more generously than they currently are," the 63-year-old Gates said.

-"Today, Japan spends around three to five percent of its aid budget on global health, so there is an opportunity to do even more.
+"Today, Japan spends around 3-5 percent of its aid budget on global health, so there is an opportunity to do even more.

-"The sports community in Japan is fast approaching an exciting moment, as the eyes of the world will be on Tokyo as the Olympics get nearer.
+"The sports community in Japan is fast approaching an exciting moment, as the eyes of the world will be on Tokyo as the Olympics get nearer," he said.

 "I am excited that you are using this opportunity to raise awareness and be ambassadors for a better world."